Foolish (Ashanti song)

-"Foolish" is the debut solo single by American singer Ashanti.
-It was released as the lead single from her self-titled debut album (2002) by Def Jam Recordings, AJM, and Irv Gotti's Murder Inc. Records on February 11, 2002.
-It was written by Ashanti, Etterlene Jordan, Mark DeBarge and Irv Gotti, while production was overseen by Gotti.
-The song heavily samples DeBarge's "Stay with Me".
-Due to the inclusion of the sample, Mark DeBarge and Etterlene Jordan are also credited as songwriters.
-A promotional version of the single called "Unfoolish" features a verse from The Notorious B.I.G. from his song "F--king You Tonight".
+"Foolish" is a song by American singer-songwriter Ashanti.
+It was released as the lead single from her self-titled debut album (2002) on February 11, 2002, serving as Ashanti's debut solo single.
+"Foolish" was written by Ashanti, 7 Aurelius, and Irv Gotti, while production was overseen by Gotti.
+The song heavily samples DeBarge's "Stay with Me", so Mark DeBarge and Etterlene Jordan are also credited as songwriters.
+A promotional version of the single called "Unfoolish" features a verse from The Notorious B.I.G. from his song "Fucking You Tonight".

-The song spent ten consecutive weeks at number one on the US Billboard Hot 100 and on the Hot R&B/Hip-Hop Songs chart, becoming Ashanti's second number one and third top ten on both charts.
-It is Ashanti's highest charting single as a lead artist.
-Elsewhere, "Foolish" became a top ten hit in the United Kingdom, Australia, New Zealand and Canada.
+"Foolish" spent 10 consecutive weeks at number one on both the US Billboard Hot 100 and Hot R&B/Hip-Hop Singles & Tracks charts, becoming Ashanti's second number one and third top-10 entry on both charts.
+It is Ashanti's highest-charting single as a lead artist.
+Elsewhere, "Foolish" became a top-10 hit in the Australia, Canada, New Zealand, and the United Kingdom.
 The song was nominated for Best Female R&B Vocal Performance at the 2003 Grammy Awards, and won the Soul Train Music Award for Best R&B/Soul Single – Female.
 In 2009, Billboard ranked it 19th on its Hot 100 Songs of the 2000s Decade.